Join EPIP for 6 weeks of knowledge, wellness, and community.

 - Learn more about EPIP's People of Color Network (PCN) - and if you are an EPIP member and a person of color, make sure you're on our PCN newsletter list.

 Haven't registered yet?
 It's not too late - join us for Sankofa Summer!

 Week 3 of Sankofa Summer focused on Abolition, with a session that brought a wealth of resources from the presenters and the participants.
 If you're registered for the learning series, you can watch the recording here: Abolition: Re-defining Free & Safe for Communities of Color By Those Most Impacted.
-This week, the focus is on Equity, with sessions on having racial justice conversations and reimagining research and evaluation in service of racial equity.

 Before you go:

 - Get a primer on equitable research and evaluation with Why Am I Always Being Researched? and the Equitable Evaluation Framing Paper.

 There's still time to register - join us for Sankofa Summer!

 Week 4 of Sankofa Summer helped us move equity forward by having honest conversations about race and justice and seeing research and evaluation as tools in the fight for racial equity.

 This week, we're focusing on creating change - in how we understand the sector and in how we can shift it.
 We can't change what we can't see, so our Demographic Data Learning Lab will share tools for helping the sector gather better demographic information from grantees, beneficiaries, and institutions, and Navigating Entrenched Philanthropic Systems from Within features philanthrofolk who have created change within their institutions sharing how they - and you - could create important shifts from inside philanthropy.